kenhkan/morrison/README.md

 #### Data packets (IPs) with a lifetime of their own

-Enforcing IPs with their own lifetime offers the guarantee that a single IP is not simultaneously used in two processes.
+Enforcing IPs with their own lifetime offers the guarantee that a single IP is not simultaneously consumed in two processes.
 This guarantee is rendered meaningless in Morrison as it maps an FBP process to a Unix system process and an FBP connection to a Unix pipe.
 Because of this system-level isolation, unlike traditional cFBP implementations, the content, rather than the "handle",